 Palladium's extensive project and program management experience also provides access to a wider network of experts and tools utilised in supporting the projects and programs that we manage.
-As a Group, we deliver evidence-based solutions with large-scale impact through more than 160 current projects with more than 2,500 employees operating in over 90 countries and working with more than 10,000 organisations.
+As a Group, we deliver evidence-based solutions with large-scale impact through more than 300 projects with more than 3,000 employees operating in 90 countries and supporting more than 200,000 organisations.
 Our supply chain consists of external businesses, self-employed consultants and Business Partner1 organisations located within Australia and around the world.